Spring 2023

 Garden Picture

-I work extensively with my own unique daylily introductions and seedlings developed over 26 years of hybridizing in zone 5b without the benefit of a greenhouse.
+I work extensively with my own unique daylily introductions and seedlings developed over 27 years of hybridizing in zone 5b without the benefit of a greenhouse or acreage.
 I focus on selfs and watermarks because I enjoy the quiet elegance I feel they bring to the garden.
 All are tetraploids.
 Recently, I have expanded my work from round ruffled types to also include tall unusual forms.
 Those who follow my work or have heard me speak at various club meetings about my daylily hybridizing program know that high bud count, excellent branching, and northern rebloom are major hallmarks of my efforts.
 Since my introductions are registered with northern grown statistics, I would expect increased performance in warmer zones for the evergreen and semi-evergreen varieties.
 In addition to my website, I also sell daylily plants, seedlings, and seeds through the Lily Auction under the alias Floragin in the spring and late summer/fall seasons.
 (A daylily seedling is a full-sized regular daylily plant that has been grown from a seed which was intentionally created through selective breeding but has not been formally named through the registration process with the American Hemerocallis Society.)

 Garden PictureHappy digging,